AyushJare/HR_System_Web/README.md

 7. Open [http://localhost:3000](http://localhost:3000) — you'll be redirected to the login page.

+8. Login as admin and create your first UserType
+   - Go to Admin → Access Control
+   - Create new UserType
+   - Assign permissions
+   - Assign to employees

 ### Default Seeded Login

 | Field | Value |